-From Hurricane Maria to the California wildfires, to flooding in the Midwest, Americans have endured quite a few major natural disasters in recent years.
+From Hurricane Dorian to the California wildfires, to flooding in the Midwest, Americans have endured quite a few major natural disasters in recent years.

 Not only have many lost their homes and jobs, but some students have also found themselves unable to return to school in the aftermath of these calamities.